The facts as far as I know them.

 As always after an Australian emergency, beautiful stories are being heard of courage and generosity.
 The best, imho, is that the supermarket in Chapman opened on Sunday with no power or cash registers, and distributed water, batteries and food among residents, asking them to come back when the power came on to pay.
 He had truckloads of water delivered and distributed them throughout the suburb for free.

 Australian, and particularly Canberran noders:

-Last night my mother heard from a cousin, a man named Jim Grange.
-He lives in Jugiong, a town near Gundagai, two hours away from Canberra.
+Last night my mother heard from a cousin.
+He lives in a town two hours away from Canberra.
 He brought his school bus to Canberra with 50 men and 5 tankers.
 They arrived Saturday, 3pm, just before the crisis hit Weston Creek.
 They notified the authorities of their presence and went to Queanbeyan to await deployment.

 They were not deployed.

 They were sent to have dinner, told to find a motel.
 At 1am they gave up and went home.

 I know the emergency services who were on the ground did a great job.
 But there was nobody in parts of Chapman to save houses, and Alix lost her home.
 There was nobody in Lyons to save the power substation or three houses next to it.
 As a result of that Weston still doesn't have power and Vance lost his home.
 There weren't enough men or tanks, but if Jim and the others were sent to one of those places, they could have saved a home.

 I want everyone to know, and I want to know why.